JvanKatwijk/drm-receiver/README.md

 The incoming sample stream is best seen as a sequence of **words**, for mode B, such a word contains just over 300 samples.

-Apaprt from the time synchronization, i.e. finding in the input stream where the **words** start, all processing is done in the **frequency domain**.
+Apart from the  **time synchronization**, i.e. finding in the input stream where the **words** start, all processing is done in the **frequency domain**.
 The incoming **words** are processed by an FFT processor, and each incoming word is eventually translated into a word